-- (a) HUSD-SPSP students desiring to enroll in Chabot classes will apply through California Community College Apply (CCCApply) and submit a Chabot Concurrent Enrollment Application and attain all necessary school and parental/guardian signatures as required. - (b) HUSD-SPSP students will be enrolled at Chabot College and as such, will be held to the same "Student Conduct and Due Process Policy" as outlined in the Chabot College 2016-2018 catalog (see Attachment A). - (c) HUSD-SPSP students will be earning college credit and as such, classes will be held to the same rigorous standards and course outline as approved by Chabot Curriculum Committee.
+(a) Castro Valley Unified School District high school students desiring to enroll in Chabot classes will apply through California Community College Apply (CCCApply) and submit a Chabot Concurrent Enrollment Application and attain all necessary school and parental/guardian signatures as required.

+(b) Castro Valley Unified School District, Adult School students desiring to enroll in Chabot classes will apply through California Community College Apply (CCCApply) and register for the designated open classes held at the Castro Valley Unified School District, Adult School

+(c) Castro Valley Unified School District, high school and Adult School students will be enrolled at Chabot College and as such, will be held to the same "Student Conduct and Due Process Policy" as outlined in the Chabot College 2016-2018 catalog (see Attachment A).

+(d) Castro Valley Unified School District, high school and Adult School students will be earning college credit and as such, classes will be held to the same rigorous standards and course outline as approved by Chabot Curriculum Committee

-- (d) HUSD-SPSP students will be responsible for purchasing required textbooks and/or materials required for the class. - (e) HUSD-SPSP will be notified on the first day of class of the following important information: - 1.
-Course Syllabus - 2.
-Dates of Class and Final Exam Schedule - 3.
-Student Conduct and Due Process Policy - 4.
-Last Day to drop the course with No Grade of Record (NGR) on transcript - 5.
-Last day to withdraw with a "W" on transcript
+(e) The Castro Valley Unified School District Principals will be notified on the first day of class of the following important information:

+- 1. Course Syllabus

+- 2. Dates of Class and Final Exam Schedule

+- 3. Student Conduct and Due Process Policy

+- 4. Last Day to drop the course with No Grade of Record (NGR) on transcript

+5. Last day to withdraw with a "W" on transcript

-4. REIMBURSEMENT:
+4. COURSE CANCELLATION